Why managers can no longer ignore LinkedIn

 Even if the manager works above all for his company, nothing prevents him, in a personal capacity, from developing his own personal brand or “personal branding”.
 He can go in search of new opportunities, develop his own career and his own image.
 On LinkedIn we have the possibility of activating the option “to listen to new opportunities” without our company knowing it (unless some headhunters or recruiters active on LinkedIn who have a special recruiter subscription).
 This makes it possible to be more visible to recruiters, to receive proposals and to take a new step in our professional career.
 Being a manager in a company should not prevent us from listening to opportunities, evolving and discovering other horizons.

-In conclusion: the manager is key for the company, he generates interest, engagement, attractiveness and brand loyalty.
+In conclusion: the manager is key for the company, he arouses interest, commitment, attractiveness and loyalty to the brand.

 The manager is the spokesperson for his company, he must represent it in an optimal way by arousing the interest and commitment of his employees, but also of his LinkedIn audience.
 He is now able to take advantage of all the opportunities offered by the Internet to develop the digital identity of the company and make it more visible.
 With a good strategy, the manager becomes an outstanding ambassador of a brand and consequently improves its image and its attractiveness.